daniel-alts/pizza_app/README.md

 - [x] add pagination to the GET /orders route

+- [x] Using Passport(npm package), implement JWT authentication and authorisation strategy on the Pizza app

 **Bonus**
 - [x] Write integration tests for all the routes
 - [x] Refactor the code such that we have routers for orders and users